Warwick (village), New York

 Warwick is a village in Orange County, New York, United States, in the southeastern section of the town of Warwick.
 The village's population was 6,652 at the time of the 2020 census.
-It is part of the New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area, which in turn is part of the New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.